n132/ARVO-Meta/README.md

 If you find any cases that are not reproducible, please [open an issue][6] for the case.

+# Tip

+There is a reported bug that some cases can't be re-compiled for recent versions of Kernel (V5.15.0 was confirmed not affected).
+After investigation, it could be related to MSAN's improper parsing of `/proc/.*/maps` file.
+We suggest you try to turn off ASLR and re-compile.

 [0]: ./meta
 [1]: https://bugs.chromium.org/p/oss-fuzz/issues/list
 [2]: https://hub.docker.com/repository/docker/n132/arvo/general